Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Brewery Day Trip

 If you ever get tired of Edmonton’s roughly 20 microbreweries, why not go on a day trip to visit even more!
-Some of the best breweries in Alberta are within road-tripping distance of Edmonton.
+Some of the best breweries in Alberta are within day-tripping distance of Edmonton.

 Heading west toward Jasper, hit Apex Predator in Edson, followed by my personal favorite, Folding Mountain Brewery in Hinton, right on the doorstep to Jasper National Park.